 It is recognised that students are approaching a series of significant transitions into adulthood throughout their time at school.
 In this way Tara endeavours to ensure that the girls are undergoing these transitions in a safe and supportive environment.
 In the Senior School we strive to reflect our true Christian values.
 The School values of affirmation, service to others, integrity and opportunity are at the heart of our pastoral care programs.

 Every staff member has a responsibility for the pastoral care of students.
-In addition to this a specialist pastoral care team including The Director of Student Engagement and Development, Mentors, Year Coordinators, a Chaplain, School Nurse and a School Counsellor are in place to work with the girls.
+In addition to this a specialist pastoral care team including The Director of Student Wellbeing, Mentors, Year Coordinators, a Chaplain, School Nurse and a School Counsellor are in place to work with the girls.

 Each year group is divided into mentor groups of approximately 10 students who remain together as a unit with their mentor throughout their time at Tara.
 The mentor oversees the development and growth of the girls, supporting them with goal setting and problem solving through group and individual meetings.
 The mentor group is also connected to a house group and this association allows for engagement with students across all ages across the School.